 - Diversionary programs and levels of offenses

 A local ordinance violation is a type of summary offense that is defined by a local municipality and enforced only within that municipality, not the state.
 Common local ordinance provisions are public urination, noise ordinances, and open container rules.
-On Campus, University Police do not enforce local ordinances; instead, University Police charge individuals with offenses that are defined by state law.
+On the University Park campus, University Police do not enforce local ordinances; instead, University Police charge individuals with offenses that are defined by state law.
 The state law offenses frequently concern the same disruptive behaviors that local ordinances are designed to prohibit.

 A summary offense is the lowest level of criminal offense in Pennsylvania.
 Unless a person is arrested and booked (fingerprints and mugshots are taken), a summary offense does not appear on the individual's Pennsylvania State Police Criminal History.
 Pennsylvania employers are not permitted to consider summary offenses when making adverse hiring decisions.
 Summary offenses can carry jail time of up to 90 days.
 If the Judge is considering jail time or if there is mandatory jail time, the court must send notice to the defendant before the hearing date and allow the defendant to obtain an attorney (or have an attorney appointed if unable to afford one).